jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 ##1.
 Branches

 Firstly, you must have a repository already **created**.

-In order to create your repository, you can use one of the creation methods in the [Installation document](https://github.com/jsa4000/Getting-Started-GitHub/blob/master/01_INSTALLATION.md)
+>In order to create your repository, you can use one of the creation methods in the [Installation document](https://github.com/jsa4000/Getting-Started-GitHub/blob/master/01_INSTALLATION.md)

-The **golder rule** for every GitHub repository, is to keep your master branches clean.
+The **Golder Rule** for every GitHub repository, is to keep your master branches clean.
 By clean, I mean without any changes, like that you can create at any time a branch from your master.
 Each time, that you want to commit a bug or a feature, you need to create a branch for it, which will be a copy of your master branch.

 When you do a **pull request** on a branch, you can continue to work on another branch and make another pull request on this other branch.

 ###1.1 Branch creation

-Before creating a new branch, pull the changes from **upstream--.
+>Before creating a new branch, pull the changes from **upstream--.
 Your master needs to be up to date.

 Create the branch on your local machine and switch in this branch.
 There are several way to create it